 Platform Guide

-Add automatic OG images to your WordPress site with a simple code snippet.
+Add automatic OG images to your WordPress site with the official plugin or a code snippet.

 Pick the option that works best for your setup: